suhanw/cli_chess/README.md

 ![Computer Player](docs/comp_player.gif)

-I used a simple/elegant strategy to define how the `ComputerPlayer` behaves in a game:
+I used a simple strategy to define how the `ComputerPlayer` behaves in a game:
 1. If there is an opponent piece that can be captured, move to capture that piece.
 2. Otherwise, randomly select a piece and perform a randomized move.